opstrace/opstrace/docs/guides/user/monitoring-a-k8s-application.md

-# Monitoring an Application Running in Kubernetes on AWS
+# Monitoring an Application Running in Kubernetes

 In this guide we will show you how to monitor an application running in Kubernetes using your Opstrace cluster.
 You will: